grype/SwiftBeacon/Documentation/Creating Custom Signals.md

 }
 ```

+Another benefit of subclassing from `WrapperSignal` is portability - any subclass automatically uses the same `portableClassName` as opposed to introducing new types that may not have been defined elsewhere.
+See [Portability](Portability.md) for more information.

 ## Using Signaling protocol

 Lastly, we need to associate the value type with the new signal type so that calls to `emit()` can infer this information.
 This is done via the `Signaling` protocol: